 From the get-go, it’s obvious that Spud’s Quest is all about kicking it old school, but unfortunately, that’s also its biggest problem.
 At the beginning of your journey, everything’s fun and new.
-Wandering the village, talking to NPC’s, some of which are in need of assistance while others are merely there for chit-chat, is fun.
-These are quite the varied bunch too and include a conversation between a father and his son, which revolve around… eating a house (you’ll see).
+Wandering the village, and talking to NPCs, some of whom are in need of assistance while others are merely there for chit-chat, is fun.
+These are quite the varied bunch too and include a conversation between a father and his son, which revolves around… eating a house (you’ll see).
 Oh and no one cares that you’re already quite busy, as they’ll gladly burden you with their own troubles; lazy punks!

 No matter where you’re going or who you’re trying to help, you’ll spend most of your time platforming, flinging apples(?) at nasty creatures, solving various puzzles and managing your inventory.
 While combat is ever so slightly annoying due to the trajectory of your projectiles, whatever they may be, it’s at least tolerable.
 Can’t really say the same about the puzzles, most of which revolve around item manipulation, of which you can only carry four at a time.
 Suffice to say, this was where things started going downhill for me.